apanand/data-for-common-good/README.md

   Shows a simple approach to visualizing model outputs on a geographical map of Chicago.

 - **app.py**
   An example Flask application (or similar) to deploy the trained model for real-time inference.
+We used ours for a Streamlit sample.

 - **graffiti_model_weights.pt**
   The saved model weights from the trained graffiti detection model (PyTorch format).